 - 413 roles filled by Aspen Medical staff including clinical first responder deployments.

-Whether Mable is cheaper than the alternatives is barely irrelevant as Mable can’t deliver like the Association of Nursing Recruitment Agencies (ANRA operates under the umbrella of the RCSA) clearly can.
+The question as to whether Mable is cheaper than the alternatives is irrelevant as Mable can’t deliver like the Association of Nursing Recruitment Agencies (ANRA operates under the umbrella of the RCSA) clearly can.